 5. “You Walk with Me” The Full Monty

-Do you need audition songs that work for something like Mamma Mia or another new show with a retro vibe?
+Do you need musical theater audition songs for baritones that work for something like Mamma Mia or another new show with a retro vibe?
 This is a great option.

 6. “Forest For The Trees” The Spitfire Grill